Melancholy (song): Documentary

 The documentary Melancholy is based on environmental research studies of all geographical regions of Nepal from 2013 to 2018.
 The documentary explores how human beings are affecting natural resources.
 It also addresses global environmental problems, such as declining biodiversity, global warming, and climate change, by examining sustainable development from Nepal's point of view.
-The 80 minute documentary discusses the nature of the ecosystem, and considers equality, equity, dignity, culture, and social impacts of environmental change.
-It has been shown in many schools, colleges, clubs, mother groups, communities, and societies in Nepal, and has raised funds for 83 Chepang children of Jaldevi Primary School, Rorang Village, Dhading District.
+The 80 minute documentary discusses the nature of the ecosystem, and considers the social impacts of environmental change.
+It has raised funds for 83 Chepang children of Jaldevi Primary School, Rorang Village, Dhading District.
 It has also been screened at international conferences and film festivals.